Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Introduction

-In \citet{rana2024, rana2024a}, we presented defect dynamics of the NRCH model in two dimensions (2D).
-The model admits spirals with unit magnitude topological charge and topologically neutral targets.
+Studies of the NRCH model in two dimensions (2D) have revealed a rich phenomenology due to the presence of defects, namely, spirals with unit magnitude topological charge and topologically neutral targets~\cite{rana2024a, rana2024b}.
 These defects are the sources of the travelling waves, and thus the precursors of global polar order.
-For a given strength of nonreciprocal coupling $\alpha$, defects with a unique asymptotic wave number, $\kl \propto \sqrt{\alpha}$ and amplitude $\Rl = \sqrt{1-\kl^2}$, are selected \cite{rana2024}.
-At a critical threshold of nonreciprocity $\alphac$; we find a disorder to order transition.
+For a given strength of non-reciprocal coupling $\alpha$, defects with a unique asymptotic wave number, $\kl \propto \sqrt{\alpha}$ are selected~\cite{rana2024a}.
+At a critical threshold of nonreciprocity $\alphac$; we find a disorder-to-order transition.
 For $\alpha < \alphac$, random disordered states evolve to quasi-stationary defect networks with no global polar order.
-On the other hand, for $\alpha > \alphac$, we find travelling waves.
-Below $\alphac$, the topological composition of the defect networks is also $\alpha$ dependent.
-For $\alpha \ll \alphac$, we always find spirals, whereas for $\alpha \lesssim \alphac$ we primarily observe target networks.
-Our further study \cite{rana2024a} on the interactions between a pair of defects revealed that the stability of targets fundamentally alters the nature of defect interactions and sets them apart from the previously studied out of equilibrium systems with a nonconserved order parameter \cite{aranson1993,aranson2002,hagan1981,hagan1982}.
-Thus, NRCH provides a fertile ground to investigate the defect phenomenology in conserved nonreciprocal systems.
+On the other hand, for $\alpha > \alphac$ the system admit travelling waves without any defects.
+Studying the interactions between pairs of defects reveals that the stability of targets in this model fundamentally alters the nature of dynamics of the defects~\cite{rana2024b}, as compared with previously studied nonequilibrium systems with nonconserved order parameter~\cite{aranson1993, aranson2002, hagan1981, hagan1982}.
+Thus, the NRCH model provides a fertile ground to investigate the defect dynamics in non-reciprocal systems with conserved order parameter.